 Let's say you're trying to pay off a car loan: $5,000 at 4% fixed interest.
 If you continue making the minimum payment every month, it will take you another 4 years to pay off the loan.

 If you find a way to save just $50 per month to put towards the loan, you can pay it off one year and five months sooner!
-(You can use this free debt calculator to find out the actual debt pay off for your particular situation. - affiliate)
+(You can use this free debt calculator or this free downloadable spreadsheet to find out the actual debt pay off for your particular situation.)

 In addition, you'll save almost $200 in interest.